Code-Institute-Submissions/Half-the-group/README.md

 Different values for environment variables (Heroku Config Vars)?
 Different configuration files?
 Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.
+In addition, if it is not obvious, you should also describe how to run your code locally.))

 #Credits
-Content
-The text for section Y was copied from the Wikipedia article Z
+The navbar and the footer was created with the help of Bootstrap.
+The tables and columns was created with the help of Bootstrap.
+The carousel on the Home-page was created with the help of Bootstrap.
+The hero container on the Ticket-page was created with the code from [w3schools](https://www.w3schools.com/howto/howto_css_hero_image.asp).
+The cards was created with the code from [w3schools](https://www.w3schools.com/bootstrap4/bootstrap_cards.asp).
+The image gallery was made with help from Bootstrap.
+The about-page was made with help from Bootstrap and the map comes from [Embed Google Map](https://www.embedgooglemap.net/) The form was created with help from [Bootstrap] (https://getbootstrap.com/docs/4.0/components/forms/)

 #Media
-The photos used in this site were obtained from ...
+The photos used in this site were obtained from facebook and my husband.

 #Acknowledgements
-I received inspiration for this project from X
+I have received a lot of support and inspiration from my husband.
+Thanks to my mentor Aaron for giving advices and help.
+Thanks to the patient people who has helped me in Code Institutes slack-channels.
+I have been inspired a lot by the websites we have created along the Code institutes course.